 Can an employee approach their line manager to be considered under the Pay Review process?

-Employees are able to request meetings with their line manager to discuss their pay, but the outcome of any pay review decisions should not be communicated unless the recommendation has been successful and approved at Provost’s Board
+Employees are able to request meetings with their line manager to discuss their pay, but the outcome of any pay review decisions should not be communicated unless the recommendation has been successful.

-Is there a link between PRDP and this new updated process?
+Is there a link between the ARC process (previously PRDP) and the pay review process?

-There is no formal link between the two, however, the outcomes of the PRDP will be one source of information to consider as part of the Pay review Process.
+There is no formal link between the two, however, the outcomes of the Annual Review Conversations (ARCs) will be one source of information to consider as part of the Pay review Process.

 Is the onus on the individual or the manager with this process?